 The massive fort that exists today, and the smaller forts that preceded it, have guarded and defended Hampton Roads, one of the world’s largest natural harbors.

-Fort Monroe is managed by a partnership between the Fort Monroe Authority, the National Park Service, and the City of Hampton.
+A partnership between the Fort Monroe Authority, the National Park Service, and the City of Hampton manages Fort Monroe.